Trump Georgia election case faces first major test

 But under a process known as "removal", defendants can argue that their cases should be tried in federal court if they were acting in their capacity as federal employees.
 They would still be tried on the state charges, however.

-Mr Meadows, who served as the White House chief of staff at the time the alleged crimes took place, has made this argument.
+Mr Meadows, who served as the White House chief of staff at the time the alleged crimes took place, is making this argument.

 "Mr Meadows has the right to remove this matter," his lawyers wrote in a recent court filing.
-"The conduct giving rise to the charges in the indictment all occurred during his tenure and as part of his service as Chief of Staff."
+"The conduct giving rise to the charges in the indictment all occurred during his tenure and as part of his service as chief of staff."

 They also argued that "nothing Mr Meadows is alleged in the indictment to have done is criminal per se".